flupe/site/content/posts/2020-09-26-syndication.rst

 ---

-I stumbled upon Matt Webb's `About Feeds <https://aboutfeeds.com/>`_ and realized I've been missing out on the power of web syndication for quite some time.
+I stumbled upon Matt Webb's `About Feeds <https://aboutfeeds.com/>`_ and realized I had been missing out on the power of web syndication for quite some time.
 Turns out most sites still make their feed available in one way or another.
 This allows anyone to subscribe to the content they are interested in without having to rely on a centralized platform.
 No more checking out one's